Ostend/DataStructures_Algorithms/Python/DetectCapital.md

 ## Given a string word, return true if the usage of capitals in it is right.

-#### Techinique
+#### Technique

 Okay.
-Before begenning to code, lets look at the accepted cases versus rejection cases for this problem.
+Before beginning to code, lets look at the accepted cases versus rejection cases for this problem.

 There are three cases for which our function should return True.